parrt/msds692/notes/flask.md

 app.run('0.0.0.0')  # NEEDED SO ANY IP ADDRESS CAN CONNECT TO YOU
 ```

+**Exercise**: Keep your server running and give your IP address to someone next to you in the class and ask if their web browser can get to your server.
+For example, if your server prints out "I'm at IP 172.16.198.184" then have a friend in the class go to `http://172.16.198.184:5000` in their browser and see if they get `Hello MSDS692!`.

+### Watch the conversation

 Ok, so that little Web server actually spits out lots of stuff that you don't see.
 Using the `-v` option, you can see the entire conversation between the client, `curl`, and the server:

 ```bash